Stephen Hetherington

-Stephen Cade Hetherington FAHA (born 1959) is an Australian analytic philosopher specialising in epistemology and, to a lesser extent, metaphysics, an emeritus professor in the School of Humanities and Languages at the University of New South Wales, a prolific author, and one of the longest-serving editors-in-chief of the Australasian Journal of Philosophy.
+Stephen Cade Hetherington FAHA (born 1959) is an Australian analytic philosopher specialising in epistemology and, to a lesser extent, metaphysics.
+He is an emeritus professor in the School of Humanities and Languages at the University of New South Wales, a prolific author, and served as editor-in-chief of the Australasian Journal of Philosophy from December 2013 to March 2022.

 Family

 Early life

 The son of the Australian artist, caricaturist, cartoonist, and puppeteer, Norman Frederick Hetherington OAM (1921–2010), and Margaret "Peggy" Hetherington (1923–2022), née Owrid, née Purnell, Stephen Cade Hetherington was born at Sydney in 1959.

 He grew up in Mosman, New South Wales, where his father's puppetry collection and workshop were located in the basement beneath the family residence.

 Marriage

 He married the artist Parveen Kaur Seehra in 1990.

 Education

 He attended the opportunity classes (years 5 and 6) at Neutral Bay Public School and, then, attended the academically selective Fort Street High School in Sydney (as had his father, Norman).

-He received his tertiary education from the University of Sydney, from New College at the University of Oxford, and from the University of Pittsburgh.
+He received his tertiary education from the University of Sydney, from New College at the University of Oxford, and from the University of Pittsburgh: